prakhart4/continents/README.md

 Step 2:
 Click explore.

-A new page will open that shows all the countrien in the selected continent with details.</br>
+A new page will open that shows all the countries in the selected continent with details.</br>

 Packages used: @apollo/client, react-router-dom, @mui/material, mui/icons-material.</br>